[note: I’ve been reading the German original]

-The story: VH is an „old China hand“ from Germany, a dude who’s been staying in the People’s Republic for a few decades.
-He offers guided bike tours for foreign tourists, and sometimes he ventures out to explore new routes.
-This book is a collection of his travel notes from the Mekong river.
-It is made up of several bike trips, taking us through Southwestern China and some places in Southeast Asia.
-Most of the stories take part in China, which is good because the quality of the writing drops as soon as VH crosses the border into a different language environment.
+This book is a collection of his travel notes from the area around the Mekong River.
+It is made up of several bike trips, taking him through Southwest China and Southeast Asia.
+Most of the stories take part in China, which is good because the quality of the writing drops as soon as Häring crosses the border into a different language environment.

 earnest and annoyed